 AIDA For Landing Pages That Convert

-The AIDA principle has been a sales representative’s guide for creating effective sales presentation since the 1800’s!
+The AIDA principle has been a sales representative’s guide for creating an effective sales presentation since the 1800’s!

-AIDA stands for attention, interest, desire and action.
+AIDA stands for attention, interest, desire, and action.

 This principle should be used as a checklist but not the only one.
 You’ll need to apply the Fogg behavior model as well to create effective landing pages that convert.